-Ty Greenwood has a BA in Communication Arts with an emphasis in Rhetoric and Honors in Theatre from Washington & Jefferson College and an MFA in Dramatic Writing from Carnegie Mellon.
-In 2013, he landed a four-year scholarship/apprenticeship with KDKA TV-News Pittsburgh.
-There he wrote anchor packages and helped produce the “Pittsburgh Today Live Show” through the Emma Bowen Foundation, an organization that places college students with corporate sponsors, with a goal of promoting diversity in the media.
+Ty Greenwood (they/he) is a Black/queer artist who has a BA in Communication Arts with an emphasis in Rhetoric and Honors in Theatre from Washington & Jefferson College and an MFA in Dramatic Writing from Carnegie Mellon University.
+In 2013, they landed a four-year scholarship/apprenticeship with KDKA TV-News Pittsburgh.
+There they wrote anchor packages and helped produce the “Pittsburgh Today Live Show” through the Emma Bowen Foundation, an organization that places college students with corporate sponsors, with a goal of promoting diversity in the media.

-In 2016, his short film Fuzzy on the Details was entered into the British Film Festival.
-That same year he also received the Ubuntu Emma Award through the Emma Bowen Foundation for his sense of community and promotion of diversity and togetherness in his work at college and in the media.

-He has presented his short play Not a Fairy Tale and research “Protecting our Black Men: Black Masculinity and the use of the Black Body” in For Black Boys Who Have Considered Homicide… at the Mid-America Theatre Conference.
-He developed and had a staged reading of his full-length choreopoem play Death Dream at Alumni Theatre Company in 2019.
-He participated in City Theatre’s 2019 Momentum Festival: New Plays at Different Stages where he presented an excerpt of Untitled Thesis Play as part of the In Their Own Voices event.
+In 2016, Ty’s short film Fuzzy on the Details was entered into the British Film Festival.
+That same year they also received the “Ubuntu” Emma Bowen Foundation Award for their sense of community and promotion of diversity and togetherness in their work at college and in the media.
+They have presented their short play Not a Fairy Tale and research “Protecting our Black Men: Black Masculinity and the use of the Black Body” in For Black Boys Who Have Considered Homicide… at the Mid-America Theatre Conference.
+They developed and had a staged reading of their full-length choreopoem play Death Dream at Alumni Theatre Company.
+Ty also participated in City Theatre’s 2019 Momentum Festival: New Plays at Different Stages, where they presented an excerpt of Untitled Thesis Play as part of the In Their Own Voices event.